CircuitVerse/CircuitVerse/README.md

 - `git clone https://github.com/CircuitVerse/CircuitVerse.git` this repository
 - `cd CircuitVerse`

-**Note :** If you want to contribute, first fork the original repository and clone the forked repository into your local machine followed by ```cd``` into the directory
+**Note :** If you want to contribute, first fork the original repository and clone the forked repository into your local machine followed by ```cd``` into the directory.

 ```sh
 git clone https://github.com/<username>/CircuitVerse.git